bigwiv/Biopython-cn/chr17.rst

 drawn to the same scale (they *are* different lengths).

-The key difference from the published figure is they have color-coded links between similar proteins ¨C which is what we will do in the next section.
+The key difference from the published figure is they have color-coded links between similar proteins â€“ which is what we will do in the next section.

-17.1.11??Cross-Links between tracks
+17.1.11  Cross-Links between tracks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Biopython 1.59 added the ability to draw cross links between tracks -